sergeiown/Telegram_bot/README.md

 # Telegram_bot

+This bot uses node-telegram-bot-api ver.0.61.0
+To install node-telegram-bot-api you have to use `npm i node-telegram-bot-api`

+---

 The simplest bot created for training purposes.

 Allows registration of users with a survey of registered users.
 Data storage is not provided, an array of objects is used.